MeirellesLab/AzureCustomTasks/README.md

 ## Getting Started

-ACT uses Python v3.6 and requires installing some libraries from the [Azure SDK for Python](https://github.com/Azure/azure-sdk-for-python).
-To do so, use the command bellow:
+ACT requires Python v3.10 or a later version and some libraries of the [Azure SDK for Python](https://github.com/Azure/azure-sdk-for-python).
+To install them use the command bellow:

 ```bash
 pip3 install -r requirements.txt